duarm/catchme/README.md

 You can, alternatively, alias the catchme command with the -s flag passing the path to the socket.

 Now, create a script to start the mpv server and make it executable.
-The important option is the --input-ipc-server, the rest is up to you, some recommended ones:
+The important option is the --input-ipc-server and --video=no, the rest is up to you, some recommended ones:

 ```shell
 # ./start_catchme